SamuelTull/Advent-of-Code/aoc23/README.md

 Saving states and only exploring if we reach a state in longer time doesnt speed up - most of the time if we reach it later, it will be longer d so # explored paths barely changes, and smaller than cost of comparison.
 Only solutions I have seen that are faster use dfs functions with recursion and backtracking, not sure why faster than Qs as should explore same number of paths.
 ### Day 24
 Becuase of how the rows are designed, and we know there is a solution we dont need to consider all rows.
-Instead I consider them 2 at a time, in pairs.
+Instead consider them 2 at a time, in pairs.
 Using a fixed dx,dy we find R1, R2 for two distinct pairs (Ri is the valid rock position/velocity for pair i).
 If R1 and R2 are different then one of dx,dy is wrong.
 If they are equal then we assume we have found the valid R for all trajectories.
 I believe this is sufficient because it is extremely unlikely otherwise- there is very small possibility of the wrong dx,dy giving a valid solution that works for all lines[0-4] but fails on another.
 Ths is due to the problem having one valid solution, and the fact we are only exploring the integers.
-I am not 100% sure if I left it forever, would it find a wrong solution.
+I am not 100% sure if left forever, would it report a wrong solution.
+### Day 25
+We know there is a 3-cut.
+Keep picking 2 random nodes and find shortest path, the edges in the minimum cut will appear most as they act as bottlenecks.
+Use the most seen 6 and try pairs and whether we have found the cut.